All posts

 While I'm not interested in playing the game myself, I'd like to find an optimal strategy to finish it in as few moves as possible.
 With this goal in mind, let's get started.

-Optimal strategy π︎
+Optimal strategy

-This script file contains two lists that the game uses.
-I’ll call the first list Solution and the second list Available.
-These lists don’t overlap, as we can see on this Euler diagram.
+I'll call the first list Solution and the second list Available.
+These lists don't overlap, as we can see on this Euler diagram.

-Creating the database π︎
+Creating the database

-I’ve extracted both lists and saved them into .txt files in this repo.
-Now we can simply create tables to hold our structures and import the data through the BULK INSERT
+I've extracted both lists and saved them into .txt files.
+Now we can create tables to hold them and import the data with BULK INSERT.
+I've put my lists in the D:\SQL-Wordle-Series\Lists\ path.
+Alter your path accordingly.

-You can find the two lists and the up to date DB creation script in my GitHub repo.
+You can find the two lists and the up-to-date DB creation script in my GitHub repo.
 Here is just the creation script:

 USE [master]